corynko/SVG-Generator/README.md

 ## Installation

-      * Clone the repository onto your local environment.
+      * Clone the repository onto your local environment
+      * Ensure NodeJS is installed
       * Navigate to the directory in your command line.
 Run `npm i` to install required dependencies
       * Run `node index.js` to start the command line application.
 Answer the prompts and your SVG will be generated into the parent directory
       * That's it!
 Couldn't be easier